Individual Therapy

 I draw on attachment theory to understand a client's maladaptive coping strategies and any underlying needs, and teach more adaptive strategies while working to heal attachment wounds.

-Polyvagal Therapy
+Somatic Therapy